 Outdoor Explore – discover the wild landscapes of Perthshire and the surrounding areas and help keep the environment clean during a litter-picking kayak trip – a great option for a low carbon footprint holiday.
 This activity has everything; an epic kayak adventure with a special feel-good factor thanks to the knowledge that Scotland is even more beautiful because of you.
 Outdoor Explore also has an outdoor hub in Alyth, where you can enjoy a cup of coffee with a slice of home-baked cake before exploring the surrounding regions of Perthshire and Angus.

 In Scotland, we love our coast and waters so much that we we’ve decided to celebrate them throughout 2021.

 2. This land was made for walking

 Do you know the phrase “blink and you’ll miss it”?
 When you race a mile a minute through our country trying to see everything, there will be plenty you’ll miss out on.
-Better to explore Scotland on two feet and truly absorb your surroundings.
+It’s better to explore Scotland on two feet and truly absorb your surroundings.